Table of Contents

 Historically, large-volume centrifugation has been used to keep the fluid specimen contained.
 The goal is to choose a buffy coat for smear preparation after fluid centrifugation.
 The buffy coat coating is a portion of centrifuged fluid that includes white blood cells and tumor cells, if present.

-If the specimen is suspected to be hemorrhagic fishtail stain, it is rendered of buffy skin.
+If the specimen is suspected to be hemorrhagic fishtail smear is suggestive.
 Buffy coat is collected for the selection of malignant cells.
 A drop of buffy coat in the shape of the fishtail is scattered over a glass slide.

 SMALL VOLUME CENTRIFUGATION